Skip to main content

 Before you can organize your documents, you need to know what documents you are actually dealing with.
 Most contractors underestimate the sheer volume of paperwork a single project generates.

-Here is a comprehensive breakdown of the documents that flow through a typical construction project:
+Here is a full breakdown of the documents that flow through a typical construction project:

 Pre-Construction Documents